How leaders would do well to remember their youthful exuberance[Updated May 29, 2019]

-Sponsored by the ECM Libra Foundation in collaboration with Leaderonomics and AirAsia every year, it will be held at the prestigious Epsom College in Malaysia from the Dec 17 to Dec 23 and the best part is, it is free of charge!
+Sponsored by the ECM Libra Foundation in collaboration with Leaderonomics and AirAsia every year, it will be held in December at the prestigious Epsom College in Malaysia, and the best part is, it is free of charge!

 What is particularly special about this experience is the people that are involved.
 Of the 80 participants getting flown in from all over Malaysia, 80% of them will be coming from underprivileged homes or organisations.